 Table 4.
-Nonselective postemergence contact herbicides.
+Non-selective postemergence contact herbicides.

-Nonselective Postemergence Herbicide HRAC MOA Rate per Treated Acre; Time of Application Comments Carfentrazone-ethyl Aim 2 EC E Up to 2.0 fl oz per application and not to exceed 7.9 fl oz per year.
-Tank-mixing with other postemergence products increases weed spectrum controlled.
+Non-selective Postemergence Herbicide HRAC MOA 1 Rate per Treated Acre; Time of Application Comments Carfentrazone- ethyl Aim EC Е Up to 2.0 fl oz of product per application and not to exceed 7.9 fl oz per year.
+Tank mix with other postemergence products increases weed spectrum controlled.
 Higher rates are needed when larger weeds are present.
-An adjuvant, such as a nonionic surfactant or crop oil concentrate, is required.
+An adjuvant is required such as a nonionic surfactant or crop oil concentrate.
 Avoid contact with green tissue or fruit.
 Good coverage is essential for control.
-Apply in a finished spray volume of at least 20 GPA.
-Do not make applications less than 14 days apart.
-Glufosinate-ammonium Rely 280 Scout Η 48-82 fl oz/acre per application with higher rates on taller, susceptible weeds.
-Do not apply more than 246 fl oz (4.5 lb a.i./ac) per year.
-Do not make more than 3 applications at maximum rate per year.
-Do not apply within 14 days of harvest.
-For best results, apply to emerged, young, actively growing weeds.
-Warm temperatures, high humidity, and bright sunlight improve the performance.
-Avoid application to weeds under stress.
-Avoid application during conditions where temperature inversions that would favor drift are likely.
-Avoid contact or spray drift with green bark, stems, or foliage, because injury may occur.
-Young trees with green stems should have a nonporous wrap in place to avoid contact with susceptible tissue.
-Follow-up applications must be a minimum of 14 days apart.
-Paraquat Gramoxone SL 2.0 D 2.5-4.0 pt/acre.
-Do not apply in excess of 20 pt/acre per year.
+Apply in a finished spray volume of at least 20 gpa.
+Paraquat Gramoxone Inteon Gramoxone SL 2.0 D 2.5-4.0 pt of product per acre.
+Do not apply in excess of 20 pt per acre per year.
 Apply as required alone or in combination with residual herbicides to control emerged weeds.
 Apply before weed growth becomes too dense as thorough spray coverage is required.
 Controls all green weed tissue contacted.
 Rapid regrowth can be expected from perennial species.
-New labeling requirements require mandatory training program be completed by all applicators, and all applicators must be certified applicators of restricted use pesticides.
 Addition of a surfactant is essential for maximum contact activity.
-AVOID CONTACT WITH CITRUS FOLIAGE, GREEN STEMS, AND FRUITS.
-Maximum of five applications per year.
-Mode of action class for citi Management". rus pesticide es from the Herbicide Resistance Action Commit ttee (HRAC).
-Refer to chapter 4, "Pesticide Resistance and Resistance
+AVOID CONTACT WITH CITRUS FOLIAGE AND GREEN STEMS.

+1 Mode of action class for citrus pesticides from the Herbicide Resistance Action Committee (HRAC).
+Refer to ENY-624, Pesticide Resistance and Resistance Management, in the 2016 Florida Citrus Pest Management Guide for more details.